nathansegers/01_FastAPI/Readme.md

     ```

 - Now test if you can add a bird to your database.
 Use the birds from your JSON file.

+### Optional: Feel free to continue with relations
+Our database is far from finished.
+To be good, we should add some more models to it, in order to use our relational database to its full potential.

+**You are not required to do these adaptions for the rest of the course, but it could help you in working with FastAPI in the future**.

+You could:
+- Add an **Observation** model with an `observationDate`, `observationLocation`, `birdsObserved` (which has a relation with birds), and `user` (which has a relation with users)
+- Add the observations as a list to your user model
+- One observation could contain multiple bird species.
+I could see 3 doves and an eagle in one observation, at one specific location, so adapt your model for that.

+## Further adaptions

+Think about further adaptions to this FastAPI which could improve your codebase.
+Try to make it more generic, so you can easily re-use this boilerplate for other projects.

 # TODO: